 Funerals can be held indoors or outdoors.
 The place of worship must apply the two square metre rule to ensure people have enough room to maintain 1.5 metres distance between them.
-There are no limits on the size of groups.
+There are no maximum attendee caps indoors or outdoors dependent on the density allowances.